 Most centers treat skin cancers with the electron beam, a form of radiation made by a standard linear accelerator in which the penetration of the beam can be limited to a depth chosen by the radiation oncologist.
 Usually, a series of daily treatments for four to six weeks are required.

-At Inova Fairfax Hospital we are able to treat small skin cancers with superficial radiation, produced by a small x-ray machine.
-We believe this is the only superficial unit in the Washington area.
-Unlike the larger treatment units at most centers, the superficial unit deposits the maximum intensity of radiation right at the skin surface, and the intensity falls off very quickly with penetration.
-This is precisely the distribution of radiation dose that works best for small cancers.
-In addition, the treatment can usually be completed in only two weeks, saving time and considerable money.
+At Inova Fairfax Hospital we are able to treat superficial basal and squamous skin cancers using a technique called high dose rate (HDR) skin brachytherapy.
+HDR skin brachytherapy deposits the optimum intensity of therapeutic radiation right at the skin surface, and the intensity falls off very quickly with further skin penetration.
+This is precisely the distribution of radiation dose that works best for superficial skin cancers.
+This treatment can usually be completed in only two to three weeks.